Skip to content

 WARNING

 Kubernetes insights are validated by the same AI engine as other recommendations.
-Look for the AI validation badge (Agree/Disagree/Partial) to assess confidence.
+Look for the AI validation badge (Agree / Disagree / Partial) to assess confidence before acting.

 Expand any cluster to see its node groups (AWS), node pools (GCP/Azure), or managed node groups: